owulveryck/owulveryck.github.io/content/post/knative-part1.md

 Actually, in modern software, **coupling** arises at different levels, **inside the code**, *and* at the **architecture** level.

 This article is about coupling in an application powered by nowadays IA techniques; This article does not show any code and focuses on two principles about the separation of concern.
-I will eventually develop them as proof of concept in some futures articles.
+I will eventually develop them as proof of concept in futures articles.

 ## Coupling inside the code